$81 Find Cheap Flights from Portland to Whistler

 • What’s the cheapest day of the week to fly between Portland and Whistler?

-Consider leaving on a Friday and avoid Thursdays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+Consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
+For your return to Portland, you’ll find the best rates on Tuesdays and the most expensive ones on Mondays.

 • How does KAYAK find such low prices on flights from Portland to Whistler?